-13. Reporting to the Fund Manager (i.e. CEO), the objective is to serve as member of FGM's management team and assist the Fund Manager in designing, setting-up, and administering FGM to help increase access to finance for MSMEs in Mozambique.
-The assignment is expected to take three years with the possibility on one renewal of up to three years.
-During the initial year of the contract, the Consultant will be expected to ensure FGM has appropriate credit, risk, and claims management processes in place to support the long-term operations and sustainability of the fund.
-Throughout the life of the contract, the Consultant will be required to contribute to the objectives of sufficient outreach (number of credit constrained MSMEs that benefit from the scheme), additionality (target guarantees to credit constrained MSMEs), and sustainability (avoid losses and recourse to recapitalization by the state, while training and mentoring the other members of the team, as required).
+13. The objective is to serve as member of FGM's management team (e.g., CEO) and assist MEF in designing, setting-up, and administering FGM to help increase access to finance for MSMEs in Mozambique.
+The assignment is expected to take three years with the possibility on one renewal.
+During the initial three-year contract, the Consultant should aim to give FGM sufficient outreach (number of credit constrained MSMEs that benefit from the scheme), additionality (target guarantees to credit-constrained MSMEs), and sustainability (avoid losses and recourse to recapitalization by the state, while training and mentoring the other members of the management team).
+The consultant is also expected to be a non-voting member of a specialized Products and Services Committee.